andreav/jenkins-docker-qa/README.md

     * Dockerfile for creating a sonarqube netcore scanner for using as docker agent

+* selenium folder

+    * a docker-compose.yml file for setting up a basic selenium grid
+    * a xUnit project for testing the grid

 # docker compose

 Project ships with a docker compose for bringing up all toghether (jenkins, registry, sonarqube)